Reducing Restrictive Practice Welsh Framework

 Reinforcing our Practice

-Timian have been supporting and working alongside schools and Health Care in North and Mid-Wales for over 18 years and in that time we’ve ensured that our training has included all the items presented in this framework.
-We’re delighted that this guidance has come out to reinforce our views on training delivery and outcomes.
-We would like to join the RRN in calling for all sectors in Wales to embrace and adopt the new framework as quickly as possible.
+Timian have been supporting and working alongside schools and Health Care in North and Mid-Wales for over 18 years.
+In that time we’ve ensured that our training has included all the items presented in this framework.
+We’re delighted that this guidance reinforces our training delivery and outcomes.
+We join the RRN in calling for all sectors in Wales to embrace the new framework as quickly as possible.

 Content of Training

-Although the framework isn’t specific about the content, they highlight that the content of training should involve the following list of subjects.
+The framework isn’t specific about the content.
+It does however, highlight that the content of training should involve the following list of subjects.

-- understanding of the meaning of behaviours that are described as ‘challenging’
+- understanding of the meaning of behaviours described as ‘challenging’

 - reflection on the attitudes and presumptions that impact on the way practitioners understand behaviours;